Gastroenterology MIPS Solutions

 - Report gastroenterology-specific quality measures

 - Demonstrate participation in improvement activities (IAs)

-- Choose whether to use gGastro or GIQuIC for the MIPS Quality, PI and IA categories
+- Choose whether to use gGastro or GIQuIC or both for submission

 - Benchmark against peer providers

 Modernizing Medicine Gastroenterology’s gGastro suite already provides powerful value-based care tools, and gAdvisor provides the final piece of the puzzle: personal guidance to help you understand how to meet your goals.